John W. Gardner: Secretary of Health, Education, and Welfare (HEW)

 Gardner's term as Secretary of HEW was at the height of Johnson's Great Society domestic agenda.
+He was the only Republican in Johnson's cabinet.
 During this tenure, the department undertook both the huge task of launching Medicare, which brought quality health care to senior citizens, and oversaw significant expansions of the landmark Elementary and Secondary Education Act of 1965 that redefined the federal role in education and targeted funding to poor students.
 Gardner resigned as head of HEW because he could not support the war in Vietnam.

 Gardner was featured on the cover and in an article of the January 20, 1967 Time magazine, and later that year also presided over the creation of the Corporation for Public Broadcasting.

 Later life

 Gardner later served on the Stanford University Board of Trustees from 1968 to 1982.
 On August 18, 1970, Gardner founded Common Cause, and also founded the Experience Corps in the same year.

 In 1973, he received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.
 In 1980–1983 he co-founded Independent Sector, which lobbies and does public relations work on behalf of tax-exempt organizations in order to retain the charitable deduction.

 In September 2000, Gardner lent his name and support to the John W. Gardner Center for Youth and Their Communities at Stanford University, a center that partners with communities to develop leadership, conduct research, and effect change to improve the lives of youth.

-Gardner died of cancer in San Francisco on February 16, 2002.
+Gardner died of prostate cancer in Palo Alto on February 16, 2002.
 He was buried in San Francisco National Cemetery.